Kinder Morgan Canada faces pressure on Trans Mountain in first earnings report since IPO

 The company did not immediately respond to a request for comment on Tuesday.

 In May, Kinder Morgan Canada completed its $1.75-billion initial public offering to raise funds for the Trans Mountain expansion in one of the biggest and most controversial IPOs in Canada in recent memory.
-Since then, its stock has lost ground from the initial offering of $17 a share, trading for $16.18 on the Toronto Stock Exchange on Tuesday.
+Since then, its stock has lost ground from the initial offering of $17 per share, trading for $16.18 on the Toronto Stock Exchange on Tuesday.

 TD Securities analyst Linda Ezergailis wrote in a report that clarification on timing of the Trans Mountain project will likely boost the company’s shares.